PaloAltoNetworks/gaia/doc/documentation.md

 Type: `boolean`

-If set to true, neocna will be used regardless of tenant onbording.
+If set to true, neocna will be used regardless of tenant onboarding.

 ##### `prismaCloudAlertRuleID`